 React Router: A Beginner's Guide with Examples

-React Router is a popular, open-source library for handling routing in React applications.
-It allows you to create single-page applications (SPAs) with multiple views or pages, all while keeping the URL in sync with what's being displayed on the screen.
+React Router is a popular, open-source library for handling routing in React applications, allowing you to create single-page applications (SPAs) seamlessly.

-In this tutorial, we'll cover the basics of React Router and how to set it up in your React application.
+In this tutorial, we'll cover the basics of React Router and how to set it up in your application!

 Prerequisites

-Before you start working with React Router, you should have a basic understanding of React and have an application already set up.
-If you haven't done so yet, visit this tutorial first to create a new React application.
+Before you get started, you should have a basic understanding of React and have an application already set up.
+If you haven't done so, visit this tutorial first to create a new React application then come back!

 Installation

-To get started with React Router, we'll need to install it as a dependency within our React project.
+To get started, we'll need to install it as a dependency within our project.
 We can use either npm or yarn to accomplish this.
-Just open your terminal and navigate to your project's root directory:
+Just open a command prompt window and navigate to your project's root directory:

 # Using npm